tc39/how-we-work/ip.md

 ### Ecma Royalty-Free Technical Committee

-Ecma specifications are generally developed under a RAND patent policy, but TC39 uses a distinct royalty-free policy based on the use of Ecma's ["Ecma International Royalty-Free Patent Policy Extension Option"][7].
+Ecma specifications are generally developed under [Ecma Code of Conduct in Patent Matters](http://www.ecma-international.org/memento/codeofconduct.htm), but TC39 uses a distinct royalty-free policy based on the use of Ecma's ["Ecma International Royalty-Free Patent Policy Extension Option"][7].
 TC39 is a Royalty Free Technical Committee (RFTC) within Ecma, meaning that standards produced by Ecma TC39 and approved by the Ecma General Assembly include a "royalty-free patent license statement that applies to any patent claims owned or controlled" by TC39 participants.

 Participating organizations in TC39 are required to sign a particular form which includes them in the annual RF patent grant.
 Ecma's RF patent policy provides for a defined time window during which participants may opt out of providing an RF commitment under certain circumstances.
 (See footnote 1.)
 Such an Opt-Out has never been taken in TC39's history.